 DAY 18 (Wed Nov 4) Tokyo Free Day (B,D)

 Today is a free day for you to explore Tokyo however you like.
-Whether you’re in the mood to wander through a new neighborhood, visit a museum, hunt for souvenirs, or just relax and enjoy the city’s energy, the day is yours to enjoy.
-The day will end with our Farewell Dinner.
+Whether you feel like wandering through a new neighborhood, visiting a museum, shopping for souvenirs, or simply relaxing and soaking up the city’s vibrant energy, the day is yours to enjoy however you wish.
+In the evening, we’ll come together for our Farewell Dinner—a chance to enjoy one final night together in Japan.

 DAY 19 (Thu Nov 5) Depart Tokyo; End of Tour (B)